Continuing Education Activity

 Although not necessary, the nipple-areolar complex (NAC) completes the breast reconstruction process and is very important psychologically for breast cancer patients.
 There are many different techniques used to create a new nipple, but the basis of all techniques is to create projection and/or appearance symmetric to its counterpart, whether a unilateral or bilateral mastectomy is performed.
 If the NAC cannot be spared and subsequently incorporated into the final reconstruction, medical tattooing is a common, and often extremely effective, technique to recreate the previous pigmentation of the areola and nipple.

 For patients, breast reconstruction surgery can help improve confidence in regards to appearance, restore self-confidence, allow comfort in wearing clothing including swimsuits and bras.
 It also eliminates the need for uncomfortable prosthetics.

 Enhancing Healthcare Team Outcomes

-Breast reconstruction is primarily done by the plastic surgeon but in many cases, the follow up is by the primary care proivder, nurse practitioner and internist.
+Breast reconstruction is primarily done by the plastic surgeon but in many cases, the follow-up is by the primary care provider, nurse practitioner, and internist.
 These healthcare professionals need to know the different types of breast construction procedures and how to follow the patient for breast cancer screening.
 Breast reconstruction is only done after the patient has complete the treatment course for breast cancer and is deemed free of the malignancy.
-Finally, prior to breast reconstruction the primary care givers should encourage the patient to discontinue smoking, so that there are no problems with healing after the surgery.
+Finally, prior to breast reconstruction, the primary caregivers should encourage the patient to discontinue smoking, so that there are no problems with healing after the surgery.
 The overall outcomes after breast reconstruction are good.